 In this illustrative example, the "news" has promoted the probability of event B above that of C, although only a difference of 6% results.
 Again, the DM may report final probabilities for A, B and C respectively at say 10%, 50% and 40% to accord with generally accepted sensibilities on probability accuracy.
-Also, it may be the case that 10% represents a "threshold" value or difference in likelihood for our DM compared to a more marginal 6% difference.
 Alternatively, the DM may decide that equal likelihood at 45% for both B and C is the best assessment in the "ballpark" based on all information to date.
 If the alternative likelihoods above are utilized, the resulting posterior probabilities for A, B and C respectively would be 10%, 50% and 40%.